saritaswa/RentalCoverp/README.md

 Fixtures in Playwright are used to provide a consistent test environment and reusable pieces of code.

 By adhering to these principles and structures, the project aims to provide a robust and maintainable test suite for the web application.

+Hooks :
+Hooks part of cucumber are used to provide a better way for beforeAll, AfterALL, BeforeEach and AfterEach.